 Digitization in B2B does not only bring technological challenges.
 The organizational consequences can also be drastic, not to mention the disruptors that are lurking.
 Three B2B commerce experts from ZAMRO, Akzo Nobel Paints & Coatings and Würth Nederland share their experiences at the invitation of Evident and Intershop.

 Eric Croon, CCO and co-founder of ZAMRO: "I think, the successes of your past are the biggest enemy of innovation in your future.
 After all, who wants to throw away a successful formula?
 All your existing processes are geared to past successes.
-I come from the Eriks organisation, a large company with eight thousand employees, two billion euros annual turnover, complex processes, critical applications and five hundred thousand articles that we manage and we also want to digitize.
+I come from the Eriks organization, a large company with eight thousand employees, two billion euros annual turnover, complex processes, critical applications and five hundred thousand articles that we manage and we also want to digitize.

 We had set up a large digital project, but it was still far too slow.
 To drastically accelerate it, we finally decided to set up a new company, from scratch that focuses on a different target group and is completely independent of the legacy, systems and especially the mindset of the existing company.
 ZAMRO was born".